English for Marine Engineers

 Maritime Laws and Regulations

-Maritime laws and regulations are often written in English.
+In addition, maritime laws and regulations are often written in English.
 These laws cover a range of issues, from safety and environmental standards to labor rights.
 As a Marine Engineer, you’ll need to know these regulations well to ensure that your vessel is compliant.
 Being comfortable with English will help you understand these complex laws more easily.

 Advantages in Career Growth